Welcome to the Pacific Invasive Ant Toolkit!

 Although Pacific Biosecurity leads the project and has collated or developed the resources you'll find here, building the PIAT would not be possible without the support and contributions of the in-country and regional agency partners SPC, SPREP, Tokelau EDNRE, Kiribati MELAD and Pacific Invasives Initiative.
 As well as the partners, many people and organisations around the Pacific helped create the toolkit, either directly by providing information, samples, images and other resources, or indirectly through their outreach and science work.

 Where possible the PIAT was designed to reflect the SPREP/SPC Guidelines for Invasive Species Management in the Pacific.
+These guidelines were the basis from which the IUCN Guidelines for Invasive Species Planning and Management on Islands were developed.

 The PIAT is a 'living' resource, which means that it will be continually updated and refined by Pacific Biosecurity between 2016 - 2019.
 After that our regional agency partners, SPREP and SPC, will take over guardianship of the PIAT.